Health Center Office

 Sonja Silva, RN – Registered Nurse

 Sonja’s family has lived in Ignacio for generations.
 Although she grew up here, she left for 25 years before moving back in 2018.
 Sonja has been an RN since 2005 and started working at the SUHC in 2021.
 She is thrilled to serve her community, enjoys family, lifelong friendships, playing pool, hiking and hot springs.

 Lee Williamson, RN – Chief Nursing Officer

 Lee graduated with honors from the Nursing Program at San Juan College in 2013.
 Prior to becoming a Registered Nurse in 2014, he was involved in law enforcement for 32 years in California and Colorado.
-He is currently the Chief Nursing Officer at the SUHC and have worked here for the past 7 ½ years.
-He has been married for 36 years and has 2 adult children.
+He is currently the Chief Nursing Officer at the SUHC and has worked here since 2014.
+He has been married for 38 years and has 2 adult children.
 He enjoys spending time with his family, fishing, reading, and being outdoors.
+He is currently serving as the Interim Tribal Health Director.

 Ryan Duvall, MD – Family Medicine Physician